Interview: Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives

 Modeling supports us in communicating and understanding when we create software solutions.
 As communication and understanding are two of the most critical aspects of delivering software solutions - modeling is a valuable tool that should not be overlooked.
 Agile Modeling adheres to and aligns with Agile values and principles and should be one of the practices within your Agile toolkit.

 InfoQ spoke with Lee and Celso about the Patterns-Based Engineering: Successfully Delivering Solutions via Patterns book, discussing patterns for working with patterns, MDD and the promise of reuse.
-The book focuses on how to improve efforts in identifying, producing, managing and consuming patterns – leading to better software delivered more quickly with fewer resources.

 Text-based DSLs are useful, an custom editor for the DSL is even better.
 Concrete allows to build customized editors for JSON-based DSLs/Models.
 InfoQ talked to Concrete's creator Martin Thiede.